sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - add postprocess op into bmodel, set the type of post handle op such as yolov3/yolov3_tiny/yolov5/ssd
    * - test_input
      - N
-     - The input file for validation, which can be an image, npy or npz.
-No validation will be carried out if it is not specified
+     - The input file for verification, which can be an image, npy or npz.
+No verification will be carried out if it is not specified
    * - test_result
      - N
-     - Output file to save validation result
+     - Output file to save verification result
    * - excepts
      - N
-     - Names of network layers that need to be excluded from validation.
+     - Names of network layers that need to be excluded from verification.
 Separated by comma
    * - onnx_sim
      - N
      - option for onnx-sim, currently only support 'skip_fuse_bn' args